 Female Hair Loss Texas Solutions That Work

-Nu Hair of DFW TX hair loss specialists provide facts on hair loss treatment, causes, and prevention.
-Wigs and hairpieces are the most common form of hair replacement, especially for those with total or substantial hair loss.
-Notably, the FDA has cleared a new medical laser device for use as hair growth treatments for women’s hair loss.
-Robust and healthy re-growth of hair also depends on the number of cells that are merely dormant versus those that have lost the ability to re-grow hair.
-“The sooner treatment begins, the better the prognosis,” says Nu Hair of Dallas, TX hair restoration expert.
-Take the first step right NOW!
+Wigs and hairpieces are the most common solutions, especially for those with total or substantial hair loss.
+Notably, the FDA has cleared a new medical laser device for hair regrowth treatments for women’s hair loss.
+Robust and regrowth of hair depend on the number of cells that merely dormant.
+“The sooner laser treatment begins, the better the prognosis,” say experts.

-The Dallas-Fort Worth team, at Nu Hair of TX, is committed to helping you get your hair back quickly and confidentially, with the look and style you want.
+The Dallas-Fort Worth team at Nu Hair of TX is committed to helping you get your hair back quickly and confidentially, with the look and style you want.
 Above all, Nu Hair staff inspires you to live a healthier life by helping you look good.
 As always, there is no obligation, no-pressure consultation.
-Receive an entire scalp and hair restoration assessment.
 Call 972 490 7766.
 By Appointment Only.